hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 Here's how it works:

-- The script is initialized, setting `tabindex="0"` on the project list element.
-Now it's focusable in the document's source order.
+- The script is initialized, and `tabindex="0"` is applied to the project list.
+This adds it as a focusable element in the document's source order.
-- The project links are set to `tabindex="-1"` so that they become unreachable through sequential keyboard navigation.
+- `tabindex="-1"` is set on every project link making them unreachable through sequential keyboard navigation.
-- Pressing the `down arrow` or `enter` key will revert the above `tabindex` changes.
-We can then `tab` and `shift + tab` through the series of links.
-- Pressing the `up arrow` or `escape` key _or_ tabbing beyond the first or last focusable item in the project list will jump out to the next focusable element in sequential keyboard navigation.
-The tabindex is reset to what is described in the first two bullet points.
+- When the list element is focused, the left and right arrow keys become activated to traverse its links.
+- The right arrow jumps to the next project link in sequence until it reaches the end, then loops back to the beginning of the list.
+- The left arrow focuses the previous project link until it reaches the first item, then it jumps to the end of the list and continues working backwards.

-In the CodePen example above, click on the JS tab for the specific JavaScript being used on this project list.
+In the [CodePen example](#codepen-demo) above, click on the JS tab to review the code used in setting up these custom keyboard interactions.

 ## When JavaScript is disabled